 Chapter 1.
 Select your installation platform

-As as systems administrator, you can select two different installation platforms to run Red Hat Trusted Profile Analyzer (RHTPA).
-You can deploy RHTPA to Red Hat OpenShift Container Platform that use Amazon Web Services (AWS) or other service providers with a Helm chart from Red Hat.
-You can also deploy RHTPA to Red Hat Enterprise Linux by using Ansible.
+As systems administrator, you can select two different installation platforms to run Red Hat Trusted Profile Analyzer (RHTPA).
+You can deploy RHTPA to Red Hat OpenShift Container Platform or Red Hat Enterprise Linux.
+For supporting infrastructure you can use Red Hat services, such as single sign-on (SSO) and OpenShift Data Foundation, or you can use Amazon Web Services (AWS) as the infrastructure for authentication, storage, and database access.

 Select your target installation platform:

-You can install the Red Hat Trusted Profile Analyzer (RHTPA) on Red Hat Enterprise Linux by using a Red Hat provided Ansible Playbook.
-This Ansible deployment of RHTPA allows you to specify your own PostgreSQL database, OpenID Connect (OIDC) provider, and a Simple Storage Service (S3) provider.
+You can install the Red Hat Trusted Profile Analyzer (RHTPA) on Red Hat Enterprise Linux by using a Red Hat-provided Ansible Playbook.
+With Ansible deployments of RHTPA, you can specify your own PostgreSQL database, OpenID Connect (OIDC) provider, and a Simple Storage Service (S3) provider.

 Prerequisites